 The first floor has a designated chill-out space that is available whenever the building is open.

 Battersea Arts Centre has a range of toilet facilities available including all-gender toilets, accessible toilets on all floors and baby-change facilities.

 We welcome service dogs everywhere and our Scratch Bar can provide water bowls if required.

 Relaxed Performances at Battersea Arts Centre offer a more relaxed performance environment.
-There is a relaxed attitude to noise and movement in the auditorium and we also provide a designated 'chill-out space' for guests who may need time away from the performance space.
-Ear defenders are available for those with sensory sensitivities.
+There is a relaxed attitude to noise and movement in the auditorium.
+No changes are made to the lights and sound.
+Around 90% of all performances at Battersea Arts Centre are Relaxed.

-We offer British Sign Language interpreted performances for certain shows, with a signer on stage describing the performance.
-When booking your tickets, please let us know that you will be using this service so we are able to allocate you seats with a clear view of the signer.
+We offer British Sign Language interpreted performances for certain shows, with a signer on stage describing the performance, and provide information on which seating areas have best visibility of the signer.

 We offer captioned performances for certain shows, with a screen on stage showing text which describes the performance.
 This service may be useful for people who are D/deaf, deafened or hard of hearing.

 Audio description gives additional commentary during a performances through headphones, describing things like body language and facial expressions, costume, scenery and action sequences.
 This service may be useful for people who are blind or partially sighted.
 Touch tours may also be offered alongside these performances.

 We offer concession tickets for disabled people and, if you require the assistance of a friend or helper to attend, we can make a free ticket available for your companion.
 You can book concession tickets and access companion tickets online or contact the Box Office to book by emailing email@example.com.